nmdarksky/nmdarksky.github.io/state_council.md

 Michael Rymer represents Dark Sky International at our Council meetings.

+**Rachael Bechtel**

+Rachael is a photographer and astrophotographer, originally from the Houston area.
+After moving to New Mexico, she quickly came to appreciate the state’s dark skies, and the importance of protecting them for generations to come.

 **John Briggs**

 ![image](bios/JWB.jpg){: style="float: left ; width: 20% ; padding: 15px"}